avelino/awesome-go/README.md

 * [How to Benchmark: dbq vs sqlx vs GORM](https://medium.com/@rocketlaunchr.cloud/how-to-benchmark-dbq-vs-sqlx-vs-gorm-e814caacecb5) - Learn how to benchmark in Go.
 As a case-study, we will benchmark dbq, sqlx and GORM.
 * [How To Deploy a Go Web Application with Docker](https://semaphoreci.com/community/tutorials/how-to-deploy-a-go-web-application-with-docker) - Learn how to use Docker for Go development and how to build production Docker images.
 * [How to Use Godog for Behavior-driven Development in Go](https://semaphoreci.com/community/tutorials/how-to-use-godog-for-behavior-driven-development-in-go) - Get started with Godog — a Behavior-driven development framework for building and testing Go applications.
+* [Learn Go with 1000+ Exercises](https://github.com/inancgumus/learngo) - Learn Go with thousands of examples, exercises, and quizzes.
 * [Learn Go with TDD](https://github.com/quii/learn-go-with-tests) - Learn Go with test-driven development.
 * [Learning Golang - From zero to hero](https://milapneupane.com.np/2019/07/06/learning-golang-from-zero-to-hero/) - Getting started with golang for beginner.
 * [package main](https://www.youtube.com/packagemain) - YouTube channel about Programming in Go.